 I know a German who does not drink beer.
 I have heard there are others, but he is the only one I know.
 I have never heard, however, of Germans who do not sing toasts.
-Even the German I know who does not drink beer, sings toasts when others are drinking beer.
+Even the German I know who does not drink beer, sings toasts, when others are drinking beer.
 It’s what you do.
-It is liberality itself.
-It may be the essence of civilization, in fact.
+It is liberality itself; it may be, in fact, the essence of civilization.
 That non-beer-drinking German may be the most civilized person in the world.

 Well, he does drink Schnapps.

 My Männerchor, the Franklinville-Schwarzwald Männerchor, loves to sing toasts, because they love to sing, and because they love to drink beer or to be in the company of those who drink beer.
 They sing the ubiquitous Ein Prosit der Gemütlichkeit, which means “A toast to Gemütlichkeit,” or, “Here’s to Gemütlichkeit,” or ”Boy, Do We Like Gemütlichkeit.”
 You understand that there is no translation for Gemütlichkeit.